cloudfoundry-attic/cf-docs/source/docs/dotcom/marketplace/services/memcachedcloud.html.md

 	  <scope>provided</scope>
 	</dependency>

-Configure connection to your Memcached Cloud service using the `VCAP_SERVICES` environment variable and the following code snippet:
+Configure the connection to your Memcached Cloud service using the `VCAP_SERVICES` environment variable and the following code snippet:

 	try {
 		String vcap_services = System.getenv("VCAP_SERVICES");